liferay/liferay-course-liferay-publishing-tool-and-content-life-cycle/Readme.md

    This will give you access to the Liferay environment where you can deploy and test your modules.

+3. **Manual Reindex is needed**!
+Go to Control Panel -> Search -> Index Actions and perform a full reindex.

-3. **Stop the Bundle**: When you are done working with the Liferay bundle, you can stop the server by executing the following command:
+4. **Stop the Bundle**: When you are done working with the Liferay bundle, you can stop the server by executing the following command:
    ```
    blade server stop
    ```